The Bankrate promise

-Tapping into the equity in your home can be a great way to pay off debt, cover the cost of home renovations or even pay for a vacation or medical bills.
+Tapping into the equity in your home can be a great way to pay off debt, cover the cost of repairs and renovations or even pay for a vacation or medical bills.

 10 common uses of a home equity line of credit (HELOC)